DJBarnes/django-dump-die/docs/source/configuration.rst

 for expanded output, but generally most users will only want to see the literal assigned value.

-Some of these "intermediate type" variables recurse an unhelpful number of times, if each attribute is examined fully.
+Furthermore, some of these "intermediate type" objects have child members which recurse an unhelpful number of times, if each attribute is examined fully.

-When the tool encounters a defined intermediate type it will no longer recurse further and instead output a string representation as well as the direct attributes.
-For the sake of processing times, these attributes are not further expandable.
+When the tool encounters a defined intermediate type it will no longer recurse further, instead outputing a string representation as well as allowing examination of only the direct-child attributes.
+For the sake of processing times, these direct-child attributes are not further expandable.

 Predefined intermediate types include: